jalfarohi/ESP32_CO2/readme.md

 This project use ESP32 to show data using a web page but also send all data to AWS IoT Core in order to get more data for analytics.
 This device could be use to sense if a room is to close in order to avoid possible COVIT-19 infections.<br>
 For this project I'm using MHZ-19 to sense CO2, that use an infrared technology and is very accurate with the readings.
 For temperature, the sensor is BME280 that is a very small device easy to use.
 ESP32 allow us to publish this data on local Web page that is possible to access if you are in the same WiFi.
 To get data and be able to run analytics is possible to send all information to AWS IoT with the right topics and then use Amazon Athena to get reports and more insights without running servers.

-https://github.com/aws-samples/aws-iot-workshop
+<br><br>
+The following links allow to set-up the ESP32 device to work with AWS IoT Core https://github.com/aws-samples/aws-iot-workshop

 <br><br>